feliperohdee/use-dynamodb/README.md

 #### Metadata Configuration

-- `metaFields`: An object that defines automatic metadata field generation.
-Each key is the name of a metadata field to generate, and its value is an array of source fields to combine.
+- `metaAttributes`: An object that defines automatic metadata attribute generation.
+Each key is the name of a metadata attribute to generate, and its value is an array of source attributes to combine.
-- `metaFieldsJoiner`: The string used to join the source fields (defaults to '#')
+- `metaAttributesJoiner`: The string used to join the source attributes (defaults to '#')

-For example, if you have items with `title`, `subtitle`, and tags-related fields, you can automatically generate combined fields for better searching and filtering:
+For example, if you have items with `title`, `subtitle`, and tags-related attributes, you can automatically generate combined attributes for better searching and filtering:

 ```typescript
 import Dynamodb from 'use-dynamodb';